-How to Make Money on HubPages - Step by Step
+How to Make an Awesome Passive Income on HubPages

 If you are not already a member of HubPages you can SIGN UP HERE.

-Is it Really Possible to Make Money on HubPages?
+Is it Really Possible to Earn Decent Money on HubPages?

-- Write once - earn for years!
-You may not see an immediate financial return on your articles but if you choose the right topics, they can continue to earn money for years to come.
+- Write once earn for years.
+When you choose the right topics your hubs can continue to earn money for years to come.
+It truly is passive.

-- The structure of the website is arranged in such a way as to maximize search engine rankings.
+- The structure of the network sites are arranged in such a way as to maximize search engine rankings.

-- Your hubs (articles) get indexed quickly by search engines
+- Your hubs get indexed quickly by search engines.

 - Your hubs can get onto the first page of Google search a lot more quickly than other web pages can.